openssh-user/creating_ext4_backup_image/README.md

-# Creating ext4 regular file image for backup purposes
+# Creating a sparse ext4 image for backup purposes
 ## Introdution
 Backups can be stored in tarballs.
 But there is a problem.
 It takes a time to unarchive required files.
 When a tarball is large, there is a trouble.

-Also backups can be stored in file system images (.img).
+Also backups can be stored in sparse file systems (.img).
 An access time to files is significantly smaller than tarballs.
 All it needs is to mount a file system image.
 ## Steps
 1. Firstly, it needs to preallocate a space for ext4 file system.
 ```console